nik-rev/ferrishot/README.md

       <br />
       ferrishot
     </h1>
-    <h4>Screenshot app written in Rust</h4>
+    <h4>Screenshot app written in Rust, inspired by <a href="https://github.com/flameshot-org/flameshot">flameshot<a />.</h4>
   </p>
 </div>

-Currently, this project is under heavy development.
-The goal is to reach feature parity with [flameshot](https://github.com/flameshot-org/flameshot) before the 1.0 release and then go beyond

 ## Features

 Run by writing `ferrishot` on the command line.

-- Select a region on the screen by left clicking and drag
+- Select a region on the screen by left clicking and dragging
-- Resize region by dragging on any of the sides
+- Resize the region by dragging on any of the sides or corners and dragging
 - Move the region around by dragging in the center
-- `Esc` closes the app
-- `Enter` or `Ctrl c` copy region to clipboard
+- `Enter` copies screenshot region to clipboard
-- `Ctrl s` save region as an image to path
+- `Ctrl s` saves screenshot region as a file
+- `F11` selects the entire monitor
 - Instantly copy region to clipboard with `--instant` flag
+- Holding `Shift` while resizing or dragging will resize or move the selection 10 times slower
+- Size indicator allows setting an absolute width and height for the screenshot
+- `Esc` exits

+This project is under heavy development, and we have a lot of plans.
+A list of planned features can be found in [`TODO.md`](./TODO.md).

 ## Showcase

 <https://github.com/user-attachments/assets/a7a69202-597b-4f25-816f-f84ce85c6313>

-## Road map
+## Platform Support

-- Height & width text indicator for region
-- Ability to specify the selection absolutely (i.e., without mouse)
-- Take screenshot in 3, 5, 10 seconds
-- Draw shapes on the screen
-  - Text
-  - Line
-  - Circle
-  - Arrows
+- [x] Windows
-  - Square
+- [x] MacOS
-  - Highlight
+- [x] Linux (X11)
-  - Numbered circles
-  - Pen
+- [x] Linux (Wayland)
-- Change thickness of tools
-- Pixelate region of the screen
-- Undo and Redo actions for drawing
-- CLI Application
-- Config file
-- Snap to edges / borders of visible objects on the screen

 ## Installation